chandravamshi/React-notes/README.md

    - Experiment with different lifecycle methods to understand when they are invoked and how they can be used.
    - Explore the latest features and best practices in React, such as hooks and context API.

-Overall, React provides a powerful and efficient way to build dynamic and interactive user interfaces, and mastering its core concepts is essential for becoming a proficient front-end developer.
+Overall, React provides a powerful and efficient way to build dynamic and interactive user interfaces, and mastering its core concepts is essential for becoming a proficient in react.

 ---